Original Publish Date: June 30, 2021

 Often, you can flip these items online for a quick profit—or lug an appliance to a metal scrapyard and sell it to them for a few bucks.

-How Homie Can Help you Get a Good Deal in a Seller’s Market
+How Homie Helps Buyers Win in a Seller’s Market

 Even in a seller’s market, you don’t need to make it rain to get your offer accepted.
-By using pre-approval, an escalation clause, flexibility, an as-is offer, or a personal letter, you may not have to shower sellers with as much cash to close a deal.
+By leveraging these tips where applicable, you may not have to shower sellers with as much cash to close a deal.
 In this way, you incorporate strategy, flexibility, and some common courtesy to get a good deal in a seller’s market.

 Homie can help you buy your next home and pay less.
-With Homie, you can keep up to 50% of our commission*, and you can enjoy a stress-free process with a dedicated real estate agent who can help craft the perfect offer on your new home.
-Reach out now to learn more.
+When you use a Homie Agent, you can keep up to 50% of our commission* while enjoying a stress-free process with a dedicated real estate agent who can help craft the perfect offer on your new home.